Woman who helped craft Meghan Markle's wedding dress believes Duchess' misjudged the role '' of being a royal | ExBulletin

 Markle said she was unprepared for the attention she would receive from UK tabloids after she started dating Harry

 “It’s difficult.
-I don’t think anyone can understand this, but in all honesty, I had no idea,” she told reporter Tom Bradby. in his famous frank interview featured in ITV documentary ‘Harry and Meghan: An African Journey’ in 2019.
+I don’t think anyone can understand this, but in all honesty I had no idea,” she told reporter Tom Bradby in his famous candid interview featured in ITV documentary ‘Harry and Meghan: An African Journey’ in 2019.

-Markle revealed that when she told her British friends she was dating Prince Harry, they warned her to end it.
-“My British friends said to me, ‘I’m sure he’s great, but you shouldn’t do it because the British tabloids are going to destroy your life,'” she told Bradby.
+Markle said that when she told her British friends that she was dating Harry, they told him to end.

+“My British friends have said to me, ‘I’m sure he’s great, but you shouldn’t do it because the British tabloids are going to destroy your life,'” she told Bradby.

 “What are you talking about?
 It doesn’t make sense.
 I’m not in the tabloids,” she recalls telling them.
 “I didn’t understand it.”